rabbibotton/clog/README.md

 ![Image of clog-web-containers](https://rabbibotton.github.io/images/clog-web-containers.png)

-Here is a sample CLOG app:
+Here is a very simple sample CLOG app (from Tutorial 1):

 ```lisp
 (defpackage #:clog-user               ; Setup a package for our work to exist in